dpkp/kafka-python/docs/compatibility.rst

-kafka-python is tested on python 3.8-3.14. python 2.7 was supported through kafka-python release 2.3.
+kafka-python is tested on python 3.8-3.14. python 2.7 was supported through kafka-python release 2.3. python 3 is required for kafka-python release 3.0.

 Builds and tests via Github Actions Workflows.
 See https://github.com/dpkp/kafka-python/actions